phillord/hermit-reasoner/readme.txt

 <http://www.gnu.org/licenses/>.

-More information about HermiT and additional licensing information is available at <http://hermit-reasoner.com>, or by contacting Boris Motik, Rob Shearer, or Ian Horrocks at the Oxford University Computing Laboratory.
+More information about HermiT and additional licensing information is available at <http://hermit-reasoner.com>, or by contacting Boris Motik or Ian Horrocks at the Oxford University Computing Laboratory.